Victoria University

 Aboriginal and Torres Strait Islander people

-Our Moondani Balluk (meaning 'embrace people' in the language of the Wurundjeri people) Indigenous Academic Unit provides advice and assistance to Aboriginal and Torres Strait Islander people on admissions and enrolments to VU.
-We offer a culturally safe environment, student support and financial services, and pastoral care to all enrolled students.
-Applicants who wish to have their status as an Indigenous Australian recognised should complete the relevant section of the VTAC Special Entry Access Scheme (SEAS).
+Moondani Balluk – meaning 'embrace people' in the Woiwurrung language of the Wurundjeri people – is a dedicated, culturally safe space for Aboriginal and Torres Strait Islander students at VU.
+They offer enrolment and academic support, financial services, and pastoral care to all enrolled students.
+Applicants who wish to have their status as an Aboriginal and/or Torres Strait Islander person taken into account should complete the relevant section of the VTAC Special Entry Access Scheme (SEAS).

 Part-time courses